How to Reopen Your Office Effectively After COVID-19 Lockdown

 A survey conducted by PwC found that before the pandemic, businesses anticipated only 39% of their workforce would be working remotely at least one day per week.
 Looking ahead, businesses now forecast over 55% of their workforce will be remote moving forward.
 This trend suggests that businesses are embracing hybrid work models and plan to leverage them beyond the pandemic.

-Visitor management systems can propel your business into the future by streamlining your sign in experience, but they also have benefits for employee management.
-The digitization of the employee in out board goes beyond keeping tabs on your workforce.
+Visitor management systems can propel your business into the future by streamlining your sign in experience, but they also have benefits for employee management when reopening your office after lockdown.
+The digitization of the staff in and out board goes beyond keeping tabs on your workforce.

 Knowing which employees are in your building gives you a holistic view to maintain a healthy office environment.
 SwipedOn Pocket provides a contactless sign in experience for employees by enabling them to sign in to your office using their smartphone.
 They simply download the app, available on Android and iOS, follow quick authentication, and swipe in.
 Easy!